Narrow-band voice encryption system

 other party.
 At least, this was the situation in 1962 [A]:

-At least two former users however, seem to recall that the KY-9 was a
+At least three former users however, recall that the KY-9 was a

 full-duplex system .
-It is entirely possible that this is correct and that
+It is likely that this is correct and that

 the KY-9 was converted into a full-duplex device at some point,